End of life signs

 Don’t assume you’ll be there at the end.
 People often say that, despite sitting with their loved one for hours, their loved one didn’t die until they left the room, even if it was only for a short time.
 It’s as if they were unable to let go while the ones they loved were there.

 It’s easy to feel upset or hurt by this, or to feel guilty for not being there, but they may have been trying to protect you, or it may just be coincidence.
-Perhaps you could say goodbye each time you leave the room, in case they die when you’re not there.
+If you’re worried about this, you could say goodbye each time you leave the room, in case they pass away when you’re not there.

 - You and your family should talk to your medical team about how they will manage your symptoms.
 This will include knowing who to call with any questions or concerns.
 Your symptoms will be well managed but if not you should speak to your team.

-- Find out about what to expect at the end of life.
+- Find out about end of life signs and what may happen.
 Some people find it really comforting to have this information and it can help to avoid unnecessary trips to the hospital, which can be distressing.

 - Talk to your GP or palliative care team about accessing emotional support.
 This can be a difficult time for you and your family, and there are specialist counsellors who are trained to support you all at this time.